peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If this object contains maps with non-string keys, the keys are converted to JSON strings before writing the map as a JSON string.

  * If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
-Map keys other than untagged text strings are converted to JSON strings before writing them out (for example, `22("Test")
-          ` is converted to `"Test"
+Map keys other than untagged text strings are converted to JSON strings before writing them out (for example, `22("Test")`  is converted to `"Test"`  and `true`  is converted to `"true"`  ).
+If, after such conversion, two or more map keys are identical, this method throws a CBORException.
-          ` and `true
-          ` is converted to `"true"
-          ` ).
-If, after such conversion, two or more map keys are identical, his method throws a CBORException.

  * If a number in the form of an arbitrary-precision binary float has a very high binary exponent, it will be converted to a double before being converted to a JSON string.
 (The resulting double could overflow to infinity, in which case the arbitrary-precision binary float is converted to null.)

  * The string will not begin with a byte-order mark (U+FEFF); RFC 8259 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.

  * Byte strings are converted to Base64 URL without whitespace or padding by default (see section 4.1 of RFC 7049).
 A byte string will instead be converted to traditional base64 without whitespace or padding by default if it has tag 22, or base16 for tag 23.
-Padding will be included in the Base64 URL or traditional base64 form if<b>Base64Padding</b>in the JSON options is set to<b>true</b>.
-(To create a CBOR object with a given tag, call the `CBORObject.FromObjectAndTag
-          ` method and pass the CBOR object and the desired tag number to that ethod.)
+Padding will be included in the Base64 URL or traditional base64 form if<b>Base64Padding</b> in the JSON options is set to<b>true</b> .
+(To create a CBOR object with a given tag, call the `CBORObject.FromObjectAndTag`  method and pass the CBOR object and the desired tag number to that method.)

  * Rational numbers will be converted to their exact form, if possible, otherwise to a high-precision approximation.
 (The resulting approximation could overflow to infinity, in which case the rational number is converted to null.)